OpenCTI-Platform/opencti/docs/docs/reference/streaming.md

 ## Presentation

-In order to provide a real time way to consume STIX CTI information, OpenCTI provides data events in a stream that can be consume to react on creation, update, deletion and merge.
+In order to provide a real time way to consume STIX CTI information, OpenCTI provides data events in a stream that can be consumed to react on creation, update, deletion and merge.
 This way of getting information out of OpenCTI is highly efficient and already use by some connectors.

 ## Technology

 ### Redis stream

-OpenCTI is currently using REDIS Stream (See [https://redis.io/topics/streams-intro](https://redis.io/topics/streams-intro)) as the technical layer.
+OpenCTI is currently using [REDIS Stream](https://redis.io/topics/streams-intro) as the technical layer.
 Each time something is modified in the OpenCTI database, a specific event is added in the stream.

 ### SSE protocol

-In order to provides a really easy consuming protocol we decide to provide a SSE ([https://fr.wikipedia.org/wiki/Server-sent_events](https://fr.wikipedia.org/wiki/Server-sent_events)) http URL linked to the standard login system of OpenCTI.
-Any user with the correct access rights can open and access http://opencti_instance/stream and open an SSE connection to start receiving live events.
-You can of course consume directly the stream in Redis but you will have to manage access and rights directly.
+In order to provide a really easy consuming protocol we decide to provide a SSE ([https://fr.wikipedia.org/wiki/Server-sent_events](https://fr.wikipedia.org/wiki/Server-sent_events)) HTTP URL linked to the standard login system of OpenCTI.
+Any user with the correct access rights can open and access http://opencti_instance/stream, and open an SSE connection to start receiving live events.
+You can of course consume directly the stream in Redis, but you will have to manage access and rights directly.

 ## Events format